pmatteo68/wavecracker/README.md

 # Wave Cracker

-This GIT project contains the documentation of the [Wave Cracker](https://pypi.org/project/wavecracker) project (© 2023, Bytecrafters).
+This GIT project contains the documentation of the [Wave Cracker](https://pypi.org/project/wavecracker) project (© 2023, Matteo Pi.).